 - take up its new policy (point 5.2.1 in the GPA policy); - comply with the GPA Code of Ethics (point 5.2.2 in the GPA policy); - implement the Imaflora beef sourcing protocol in the Amazon region, to inspect the ranches they work with (point 5.2.3 in the GPA policy): "Suppliers having one or more meat packaging facilities in the Amazonian biome or sourcing cattle from the Amazonian biome are required to apply the protocols of the Beef On Track project [...]" and guarantee that the ranches they work with meet the 12 criteria specified in the sourcing process.
 GPA also requires that these suppliers take up a non-deforestation commitment in the Amazonian biome, in line with the GPA policy.
-GPA gives good-practice recognition to the signing of an environmental conduct adjustment agreement with the Federal Prosecution Service in the Brazilian states where the facilities are located (5).
-Under the Imaflora protocol, suppliers are required to audit the Brazilian cattle ranches (rank 2 in the GPA supply chain) according to the 12 socioenvironmental criteria on points including illegal deforestation, environmental embargoes, indigenous land and forced labour.
-With regard to the Amazonian biome in particular, suppliers are also required to refuse any cattle coming from ranches involved in deforestation after the cut-off date of October 2009 specified by the protocol;
+GPA gives good-practice recognition to the signing of an environmental conduct adjustment agreement with the Federal Prosecution Service in the Brazilian states where the facilities are located.
+Under the Imaflora protocol, suppliers are required to audit the Brazilian cattle ranches (rank 2 in the GPA supply chain) according to the 12 socio-environmental criteria on points including illegal deforestation, environmental embargoes, indigenous land and forced labour.
+With regard to the Amazonian biome in particular, suppliers are also required to refuse any cattle coming from ranches involved in deforestation after the cut-off date of October 2009 specified by the protocol; - indicate direct origin and beef shipment data in the GPA traceability system (point 5.2.4 in the GPA policy);